DNKonanov/snapper-man-test/docs/source/usage.rst

 Optional parameters:

 * :code:`-ks_t`
-   The threshold value of -log(p-value) in the Kolmogorov-Smirnov test (default is 3).
+   The threshold value of -log(p-value) in the Kolmogorov-Smirnov test (default is 3, that means the desired p-value is less then 1e-3).
    In general, the lower this value, the higher the algorithm sensitivity, but the authors recommend to tune this parameter only in cases when the coverege of either native or control sample is less than 20 per position, since the algorithm performs inner k-mers coverage balancing while computing statistcs values.
 * :code:`-outdir`
    Output directory name.
-By default, the output directory is named :code:`Results_yyyy_mm_dd_tttttt` according to the run data and time, for example :code:`Results_2022_09_02_180002`.
+By default, the output directory is named :code:`Results_yyyy_mm_dd_tttttt` according to the run datatime, for example :code:`Results_2022_09_02_180002`.
 * :code:`-coverege`
-   The threshold for genome coverege (default is 40)
+   The threshold of genome coverege (default is 40).
+The algorithm collects raw signal data for each sample until this threshold is reached.
 * :code:`-threads`
    Number of threads used (default is 8)
 * :code:`-k_size`